Preparation of the 1/2-Laughlin state with atoms in a rotating trap: Theoretical Model

 where $\lambda=\sqrt{\frac{\hbar}{M\omega}}$ is the harmonic oscillator length scale.

 We use these eigenstates as a computational basis.
 The second-quantized operator $a^\dagger_m$ ($a_m$) creates (annihilates) a particle described by $\phi_m(x,y)$.
-In units of $\hbar\omega$ and using second quantization the Hamiltonian can be written as
+Expressing energies in units of $\hbar\omega$, frequencies in units of $\omega$, and angular momentum in units of $\hbar$, in second quantization the Hamiltonian can be written as